We will unleash the potential of our community's and nation's greatest assets: Our students.

 Corps Members Identify as Black, Indigenous or People of Color

 According to a national survey, corps members in Los Angeles are 2x as likely to stay in Los Angeles as other corps members and are 2x as likely to stay in their placement school.
-Of LA corps members who completed their corps commitment in 2020, 87% have stayed in the classroom.
+Of LA corps members who completed their corps commitment in 2020, 87% have continued teaching beyond the two years.